vicesoftware/truck-scout/README.md

 Please refer to the [DEPLOYMENT.md](docs/DEPLOYMENT.md) file.
 > 🤖 **Note:** Add this to the context of AI-assisted development prompts like Aider or Cursor composer to allow the AI to understand the project's deployment architecture and make better recommendations when making changes to deployment configuration.

+### Development Approach

+We are pioneering an innovative software development methodology called **Documentation Driven Development** (DDD), which leverages AI as a pair programmer.
+This approach draws inspiration from Extreme Programming (XP) principles and transforms documentation into functional software.

+For a comprehensive overview of our development approach, including its principles, benefits, and workflow, please refer to the [DOMAIN_DRIVEN_DEVELOPMENT_APPROACH.md](docs/DOMAIN_DRIVEN_DEVELOPMENT_APPROACH.md) document.

+> 🤖 **Experimental Approach:** This methodology is actively being tested and refined in this repository.
+We welcome feedback and contributions to evolve this innovative development process.

 ## Getting Started